Willow Canyon High School

 Willow Canyon High School is a public high school located in Surprise, Arizona, United States.
 Established in 2003, it is part of the Dysart Unified School District and serves students in grades 9 through 12.
 Willow Canyon provides a variety of programs to meet the needs of its diverse student body, including the International Baccalaureate (IB) Diploma Programme and specialized career-focused courses.
-The school’s mascot is the Wildcat, and its colors are blue, gray, and white.
+The school’s mascot is the Wildcat, and its colors are blue, silver, and white.

 Signature programs

 TV / Media Production

 This program is designed to provide students with the experience and skills needed to pursue a career in video production.